tkhduracell/garmin-grafana/README.md

 > docker compose run --rm -e MANUAL_START_DATE=YYYY-MM-DD -e MANUAL_END_DATE=YYYY-MM-DD garmin-fetch-data
 > ```

 That should be everything you need for now!
+The script will be running in the background as long as your machine is up.
+After a restart, make sure to open docker desktop if you are on windows (if it does not start automatically) so that the containers get booted up as well.
+For Linux, everything should restart reliably after a reboot.
+If you are having issues, make sure the docker daemon is running and check the container status with `docker ps` command

 ## Manual Install with Docker (Recommended if you understand linux concepts)